 Hosting a podcast is way easier than having a book officially published.
-You will need to have your book polished by professionals before it is out there on the market.
-Thus, you must get an ISBN, and license your book to keep it copyrighted.
+You will need to have your book polished by professionals before it is on the market.
+Thus, you must get an ISBN and license your book to keep it copyrighted.

 Launch Your Book and Start Earning

 As easy as it sounds, launching your book will depend on how you suitably market it.
-The steps to be considered here include finding out ways of distributing the eBook, uploading it, and giving it time to get published.
+The steps to be considered here include finding ways of distributing the eBook, uploading it, and giving it time to publish.
 The process takes time.
 Then comes the pricing – there is a litany of tools you can use to find the right pricing for your eBook.

-The last stage is promoting your eBook, and your podcast is the first place to start.
+The last stage is promoting your eBook; your podcast is the first place to start.
 You can also connect with other podcasters, book reviewers, publishers, and even bloggers to promote your book.
 Moreover, you can use your website, email marketing, and social media to enhance your marketing.

 There you have it.
 Those are the five processes involved in repurposing your podcast and converting it into an income-generating eBook.
 As far as transcription is concerned, you can rely on professional speech-to-text providers such as AJJIN Transcription for a quick turnaround and a guarantee of 99 per cent accuracy.